 Quality wine starts in the vineyard and Val's background in viticulture gives Bench 1775 expertise from the ground up.
 Analytical and technical skills were developed from an education in Plant Biochemistry and Molecular Genetics from Simon Fraser University and Oenology and Viticulture from UC Davis.
 Bench 1775 currently produces approximately 7,000 cases of table wine per year, and Val has set her sights on expanding and invigorating the existing vineyard program.
 Also in her sights is the Tasting Room & Patio at Bench 1775.
 “We want to over-deliver on quality while keeping our prices affordable,” Val claims.
 “And, I’d like it to be fun: a place for people to enjoy great wine, food, music and a fantastic view - a quintessential Okanagan experience.”

 Growing up in Naramata, Julia developed a love and appreciation of agriculture and wine.
-After completing her B.A. in English and French Literature, Julia began summer work in the wine industry to compliment her school scheduling and work as a teacher in the years following.
+While completing her B.A. in English and French Literature, Julia began summer work in the wine industry to compliment her school scheduling and work as a teacher in the years following.
 Although it was a position as an English Instructor that first brought her back to Penticton full-time, a love of Naramata and wine won out and brought her to Bench 1775 for a permanent position.

 As Domestic Sales Manger Julia oversees all Bench 1775, Paradise Ranch and Whistler wine sales within Canada whether it be in the Tasting Room, restaurants or retailers.
-Because of her teaching background, Julia loves introducing people to the world of wine and Okanagan terroir.
-With a balance of teaching ESL in the morning and being at the winery in the afternoon, Julia still finds lots of time to spend outdoors with her husband (and fellow Bench 1775 staffer) Brandon and their dog Nibbler as well as going for paddles on the lake, playing board games and of course wine tasting.
+Because of her teaching background, Julia finds endless enjoyment in introducing people to the world of wine and BC terrior.
+Being an Okanagan girl, Julia always finds time to spend outdoors with her husband (and fellow Bench 1775 staffer) Brandon and their dog Nibbler as well as going for paddles on the lake and of course lots of wine tasting.

 Enthusiastic Tina came all the way from China.
-She completed her Bachelor degree in international trade in China then an M.B.A. from New York State University in 2003 and finally settled down at Vancouver, Canada in 2007.
-With many years experience in sales, management, administration, contract negotiating, inventory controlling, logistics, communication, customer service, Tina adds incredible value to Bench 1775 and she is our key person to bring our wines to wine lovers globally.
+She completed her Bachelor's degree in international trade in China then an M.B.A. from New York State University in 2003 and finally settled down at Vancouver, Canada in 2007.
+With many years experience in sales, management, administration, contract negotiating, inventory controlling, logistics, communications and customer service, Tina adds incredible value to Bench 1775 and she is our key to bringing our wines to wine lovers globally.

 “I’m so proud to tell our customers that we have the best view you have ever seen and we make the best wines.
 It is such a pleasure to be part of the Bench 1775 family, growing with the winery and great people here.”

-She holds a bachelor degree in Film & Television Screenwriting from Communication University of China and a Master degree in Digital Media Management from Northeastern University, Massachusetts.
+She holds a bachelor's degree in Film & Television Screenwriting from Communication University of China and a Master's degree in Digital Media Management from Northeastern University, Massachusetts.
 After completing her studies, Leanna moved to Vancouver and discovered her passion for the wine business.
-Leanna is excited to bring experience in all facets of marketing & social media industry to Bench 1775 Winery.
+Leanna is excited to bring experience in all facets of the marketing & social media industry to Bench 1775 Winery.